How to Keep Your Drains Clean and Prevent Future Blockages

 Key Takeaways

-Common Causes of Drain Blockages
+Common Reasons for Drain Blockages

-- Soap scum and hair buildup in bathroom drains
+- Scum and hair build-up in bathroom drains

 Dos

-1. Make use of a strainer or hair catcher
+1. Use a hair catcher

-2. Correctly dispose of the kitchen waste
+2. Be sure to properly dispose kitchen waste

-3. Make sure you are performing regularly scheduled checks for maintenance cleaning
+3. Conduct periodic checks for maintenance cleaning

-4. Use baking soda and vinegar.
+4. Use baking soda and vinegar

 Don’ts

-2. Don’t flush non-decomposable items down the toilet
+2. Don’t flush non-decomposable items into the toilet.

 Do’s | Don’ts |